 tax gain harvest

 Should you Tax Gain Harvest?
 Maybe!
-Let’s explore if you can and how to harvest capital gains and find out if it is worth the hassle.
+Let’s explore if you can and how to harvest capital gains and determine if it is worth the hassle.

 When is Tax Gain harvesting right for you?